Siphon880gh/devbrain/Developer Tools & Peri Development/Visual Code/VS Code Plugins Extensions for Web Development.md

 Docker

-Fold/unfold all icone by Ferrier Benjamin (literally spelled)
+Fold/unfold all icone by Ferrier Benjamin (literally spelled icone) - Adds icon at bottom left that toggles collapse all

 Github Copilot